BaronKiko/LauncherHijack/HELP.md

 # Fire Tablets
 **Installation**
-1. Natigate to this GitHub's downloads page (https://github.com/BaronKiko/LauncherHijack/releases) on your tablet and download the latest APK
+1. Navigate to this GitHub's downloads page (https://github.com/BaronKiko/LauncherHijack/releases) on your tablet and download the latest APK
 2. Open your newly downloaded file and install like any other Android application
 3. Open settings and navigate to "Accessibility -> To detect home button press" and press enable
 4. If Launcher Hijack didn't open, find and open it